map3xyz/components/README.md

 # Components

-✨ Reusable Component Library based on @supabase/ui
+✨ Reusable Component Library based on @supabase/ui and @radix-ui

 ⚠️ Warning! @supabase/ui is in Alpha and does not yet support theming.